Klipper3d/klipper/docs/Config_Reference.md

 #   then the 'value' parameter can be specified using the desired
 #   amperage for the stepper.
 The default is to not scale the 'value'
 #   parameter.
+#maximum_mcu_duration:
 #static_value:
-#   This option is deprecated and should no longer be specified.
+#   These options are deprecated and should no longer be specified.
 ```

 ### [pwm_tool]